limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 ```
 ### WordPress

-Since there is WordPress installed in `pinkydb`, let's use `wpscan` to scan for WordPress vulnerabilities, if any.
+Since WordPress is installed in `pinkydb`, let's use `wpscan` to scan for WordPress vulnerabilities, if any.

 ```
 # wpscan --url pinkydb --enumerate u